On This Page

 $environment.workspace$StaticThe name of the user’s Cribl.Cloud Workspace.

-$field.name$DynamicThe name of the field selected.
+$field.name$DynamicThe name of the field clicked.

-$field.value$DynamicThe value of the field selected.
+$field.value$DynamicThe value of the field clicked.

 $latest$StaticThe end timestamp of a time range to use.

-$value$DynamicThe value of the data point selected.
+$value$DynamicThe value of the data point clicked.

 $earliest$